MICHAEL DAVIDSON’S EARLY SEXUAL EXPERIENCES: ENGLAND 1913-19

 Dugald Drummond, described by Davidson as Locomotive Superintendent at the railway engine works at Eastleigh he was going to daily.

-Of the several Malay crown princes, this can only have been that of Johor, who was born in October 1894, sent to boarding school in England, succeeded his father as ruling Sultan in 1959 and died in 1981.
+A note in later editions revealed his names as "Ismael bin Ibrahim", as noted in biro in the author's own copy of his book.
+That note adds further that he was "the present Sultan of Johore".
+He was born in October 1894, sent to boarding school in England, succeeded his father as ruling Sultan in 1959 and died in 1981.